Kitware/kwcoco/kwcoco/coco_schema_informal.rst

         'name': int,
     }

-    # A dataset bundles a manifest of all aformentioned data into one structure.
+    # A dataset bundles a manifest of all aforementioned data into one structure.
     dataset = {
         'categories': [category, ...],
         'videos': [video, ...]